qbedard/timbedard.github.io/_posts/2017-10-18-identifying-fake-cards.md

 category: mtg
 img: "../img/real_led.jpg"
 ---
+Let's compare some conterfeit cards to the genuine article, shall we?

 This is an experiment long in the making.
 It consists of the following ingredients:
 * 1x Magic: The Gathering card
 * 1x counterfeit version of the same card